bareos/bareos/docs/manuals/source/DeveloperGuide/jobexec.rst

 ------------
 The different job types are executed differently and also the protocol and information exchange between the daemons differ depending on job options.
 Based on a few example jobs the following documentation will try to describe the information exchange.

+For the relevant network diagrams see chapter :ref:`DeveloperGuideNetworkSequenceDiagrams`.

 Job setup and start
 -------------------